China's Chang'e 5 lands on the moon | DW | 01.12.2020

 Read more: How astronauts try to save lives in space with resuscitation

-The historic mission, which was launched on November 24, is aimed at retrieving lunar surface samples to help scientists learn more about the moon's origins.
+The historic mission, which was launched on November 24, aims to retrieve lunar surface samples to help scientists learn more about the moon's origins.
 Chang'e 5 is the first sample-return assignment from the moon since 1976.

 That mission 44 years ago saw the Soviet Union's Luna 24 come back with about 170 grams (6 ounces) of material but Chang'e 5, named after the mythical Chinese moon goddess, is planning to drill into the lunar surface and load 2 kilograms of rocks and debris before returning to earth.

 The Chinese space program has been gathering pace over the last two decades.
-In 2003, China became the third nation, after the United States and the former Soviet Union, to launch a human into space.
+In 2003, China became the third nation, after the United States and Russia (and formerly the USSR), to launch a human into space.
 Beijing has been expanding its program ever since with ambitions to eventually send a manned operation to the lunar surface.

 jsi/msh (AP, dpa, Reuters, AFP)